derrick-yu1/4-Bit-CPU/README.md

 Description: The ALU will load the result of the operation into the accumulator.

 The signal Ealu will be HIGH, allowng the ALU to output its content onto the bus.
 The signal La is high, allowing the accumulator to load the data that is on the bus, in this case the content of the ALU.
+Also, the ALU Select is set at 000, which represents the ADD operation.

 Diagram: